Imagine something. To form a visual image of something in the mind.

 I had a teacher who made a great analogy:

-Doing something without mental preparation is like trying to jump on a train while you’re standing still.
+Doing something without mental preparation is like trying to jump on a moving train while you’re standing still.

 But how about visualizing our movements in real time as we take action.
 Seeing ourselves catch the ball as we do it re-enforces our chance of success.
 If this seems like a stretch, think about the opposite, seeing yourself drop the ball as you are in the moment of trying to catch it.